tytydraco/yessleep/out/Everyone_thinks_I_killed_my_own_brother_but_I_didnt.md

 Maybe now she can finally have some peace, though it came at such a high price.

-"Let's go home," she murmurs, her voice heavy with sorrow, gripping my hand tightly.
+"Let's go home," she murmurs, her voice heavy with sorrow, gripping my hand.
 And we go.